gamma-delta/rework-combat-bots/README.md

 ## Distractor Capsule

-*Deploy a fast robot that runs away from the player and attracts enemies towards it with the smell of delicious.*
+*Deploy a fast robot that runs away from the player and attracts enemies towards it with the smell of delicious jelly.*

 Unlocked on Gleba after you figure out jellynuts.
 Does not do any damage, but leads enemies away from you.